1zzowiebeha/CITP110/README.md

-# CITP110 files
+# CITP110 - Intro to Python

 Welcome.

-This is proof of iteration for my Lansing Community College - CIP110 class assignments.
+This is proof of iteration for my *CIP110 - Intro to Python* class assignments at LCC.

 At commits where I would normally squash previous commits into one, I will add a note in the commit body.